Mmaycon/Mmaycon/README.md

 ## About Me

 I work at the intersection of spatial omics, cancer biology, and translational reasoning.

-My focus is not just statistical discovery --- but mechanistic interpretation.
+My focus is not just statistical discovery, but mechanistic interpretation.
 I design reproducible computational workflows that integrate single-cell and spatial transcriptomics with therapeutic logic, clinical covariates, and biological coherence.

 With training in Pharmaceutical Sciences and Biotechnology, I bring pathophysiology awareness and treatment-effect intuition into computational oncology research.

+From study design to publication-ready figures, **I’m your guy.**

 ------------------------------------------------------------------------